Views: 29

 Q4.
 Do fertility drugs increase the chances of twins?

 Yes, fertility drugs used in IVF stimulate the ovaries to produce multiple eggs.
-This increases the likelihood of more than one egg being fertilised and developing into embryos, thereby raising the chances of twins or even higher-order multiples.
+This increases the likelihood of more than one egg being fertilized and developing into embryos, thereby raising the chances of twins or even higher-order multiples.

 Q5.
 Can lifestyle choices affect the likelihood of twins in IVF?

 While IVF primarily determines the likelihood of twins, factors like maternal age, diet, and overall health can influence pregnancy outcomes.
-However, lifestyle choices have a minimal direct impact on the increased twin rate specifically associated with IVF treatments.
+However, lifestyle choices have a minimal direct impact on the increased twin rate specifically associated with IVF treatment.

 Q6.
 Are twin pregnancies more common in fresh or frozen IVF cycles?